 7. Geylang Claypot Rice

-Waiting for claypot rice seems to be one of our local favourite pastimes, and if this is your hobby as well, you have to try Geylang Claypot Rice.
-The wait for this pot of deliciousness could range anywhere from 25 mins to an hour, and the owners advise patrons to call ahead to make their orders.
-It’s might feel like a great deal of effort just for a meal, but it’ll all be worth it once you mix that fluffy, charred rice up and pop a piece of succulent chicken into your mouth.
+There’s a reason why Geylang Claypot Rice commands a long queue.
+The wait for their Signature Claypot Rice ($14 for two, $25 for four, $35 for six people) can range anywhere from 25 minutes to an hour, and the owners advise customers to call ahead to make their orders.
+It might feel like a great deal of effort just for a meal, but it’ll all be worth it once you mix that fluffy, charred rice up and pop a piece of succulent chicken into your mouth.

 Address: 639 Geylang Road, Singapore 389570